 Before the swing proper, players often do a loading up motion.
-This is where the racket head is tipped forward towards the front wall, which helps to create a larger head drop and swing.
+This is where the racket head is tipped forward, which helps to create a larger head drop and swing.
 This value gives you the angle the racket turns through during loading, with 0 degrees meaning that you did not make a loading motion at all.

 Head Drop Speed

 The racket head is dropped back.
 The head drop is a key part of the swing and is essential for generating good racket head speed.
 This value gives you the maximum speed you achieved for the head drop.

 This is the time taken to perform the head drop.
 If your head drop timing is too long, then you are likely to be performing the head drop as part of the racket preparation - too late.
 Good swings tend to have a nice compact head drop time.